mynah22/Homelab-Guides/firstPFSense.md

         2. **General information page**
             - Hostname: the hostname that PFSense will respond to.
 I like the default 'pfSense'
             - Domain: the domain of the internal network.
 If you own a Domain Name, then it should the domain.TLD (ie google.com).
 Otherwise the only rules are:
-                - do not use a domain that resolves on WAN (don't use ebay.com - probably )
+                - do not use a domain that resolves on WAN (don't use ebay.com)
                 - do not use a domain with .local as the TLD
                 - apparently these are the recommended TLDs to use for an internal network.
 I've included them with an example domain name:
                     - .home (yourDomainName.home) - homelab.home